dcernst/dcernst.github.io/teaching/mat123f22/syllabus.md

 ### Assignments ###
 There are two types of graded assignments for this course.

 **Required Assignments:** As the name implies, these assignments will be required to be completed by a particular due date.
-Each Required Assignment will have a designated point value.
 Some of these assignments may be completed in class, but most will be given as homework.
+In order to pass the course, you must **complete each of the Required Assignments to a satisfactory level**.
+If your work is deemed unsatisfactory, you will have one chance to resubmit your work.
+We will negotiate a due date for any resubmissions.
 In general, late Required Assignments will *not* be accepted.
 However, you are allowed to turn in up to **two late Required Assignments** with no questions asked.

 **Flexible Assignments:** These assignments are a sort of "choose your own adventure".
 Each Flexible Assignment has a designated point value.
 Over the course of the semester, you must complete enough Flexible Assignments to **achieve a total of ??? points**.
 See the [Homework]({{site.baseurl}}/teaching/mat123f22/homework/) page for a list of the potential Flexible Assignments.
 Feel free to suggest more items for the list.